stkent/stkent/README.md

 # About Me

 Hello!
-I'm a software developer with 8 years of experience.
-I currently create native Android and iOS apps.
+I'm an Android specialist with 8 years of experience.
+I'm currently helping build the Android app at You Need A Budget.
 Before becoming a developer I earned my Ph.D. in Applied Math from <a href="http://www.arizona.edu/" target="_blank" rel="noopener noreferrer">The University of Arizona</a>.

 # Internet Presence